zachgillis/ggHH-kappa3-kappa4/README.md

 Use ``generate_plots.ipynb`` to generate the plots and fit the results to quadratic polynomials (LATEX must be installed, specify file paths of ``results.csv`` files to include)

 Graphs and sweep directories are included in this repository (``powheg.input`` files can be found in the individual child run directories).

+Note: the verison 1 branch is for the old ggHH implementation.
+I recommend using version 2 instead (also for the old ggHH implementation), as this code can be a bit cumbersome.